Financing Your Journey

 Some clinics offer refund programs.
 In these programs, you pay a higher-than-usual fee, usually between $20,000 and $30,000, but sometimes higher.
 If you do not get pregnant after a set number of IVF cycles, the clinic will refund a part or a whole of what you paid for.
 In a way, the financial risk is shared between the clinic and you, so the downside is that your cost ends up higher if you do get pregnant in your first cycle than you otherwise would.
 Terms vary depending on the clinic, and many have eligibility criteria.

 As with any other financial decisions, it’s best to take your time and do your research before deciding how to pay for your fertility journey.
 If starting a family is still a few years down the road for you, great.
 Make a plan now on how you'll save for the journey.
 If you don’t end up needing it, you can always use the fund for something else.
 If you are already in the midst of it all, ask questions, find out what financial options you have access to, and be realistic about what you can afford.
+And don't forget - you have several ways to save on Ovaterra supplements.

 Don’t forget to deduct fertility expenses from your taxes